 - Pinterest site with photos of low FODMAP products

-- Book: A great consumer-friendly, resource for anyone on a Low FODMAP Diet.
+- Book: A great consumer-friendly resource for anyone on a Low FODMAP Diet.
 Written by Dr. Sue Shepard and Peter Gibson from Monash University

-Recent Research On The Low FODMAP Diet
+Some Research On The Low FODMAP Diet

-- 2021 Low FODMAP diet for functional abdominal pain in children (study in progress)
+- Low FODMAP diet for functional abdominal pain in children (study in progress)

-- 2020 Low FODMAP diet and Inflammatory Bowel Patients with IBS; effect on microbiome
+- Low FODMAP diet and Inflammatory Bowel Patients with IBS; effect on microbiome